missystar/Went/Testing Devices.md

 | Notes | Description |
 |:----- |:----------- |
 *NE* | Not Enabled or Implemented
-*SoC* | System on a Chip, which means that the BP is integrated into the same chip as the AP SIPCv2.0 | Samsung RIL (IPC) v2.0
+*SoC* | System on a Chip, which means that the Baseband Processor (BP) is integrated into the same chip as the Application Processor (AP)
+SIPCv2.0 | Samsung RIL (IPC) v2.0
 QRIL1.0 | Qualcomm RIL 1.0
 SE4RIL | SamsungExynos4RIL (???)